 Should I be eating smaller meals every two to three hours?
 This is once again personal preference.
 A number of studies have shown that there is no benefit to eating smaller meals every few hours compared to three or four bigger meals spread out further throughout the day.
 Just focus on hitting those macros and you will make progress.
-(Do I need to eat six times a day to keep my metabolism high?)

 Will Sodium make me gain fat?
 A change in sodium intake can retain water in the body, leading to an increase on the scales and a ‘softer’ look.
 This is not fat gain but simply your body holding a bit of extra water.
 This can be eliminated by drinking MORE water, which will cause your body to flush the excess salt out.

 What if the ‘MyFitnessPal’ app tells me I’ve already hit my daily calorie intake but still haven’t met my macros?
 Always aim to hit your macronutrient goal and don’t worry about what the calorie count says.
 Sometimes the calorie number will not add up with the macros due to some inaccuracy on the app.